 We’ve pulled together ideas from three expert TutorsPlus Maths tutors to summarise the benefits of Maths that students should remind themselves of when things get tough – as well as actions students can take to prevent and overcome Maths struggles.

 1. If you get stuck, remember that it’s all part of learning to problem-solve.
 Practice persistence!

 Perhaps one of the most important benefits of Maths that students should remember is the huge role it plays in learning how to problem-solve.
-This is a skill that can be applied to all manner of school subjects as well as personal and future professional situations.
+This is a skill that can be applied to all walks of life.
 Alan, qualified teacher and TutorsPlus Maths tutor, is one who believes that good Maths teaching contributes to a balanced school curriculum by practising one’s ability to solve problems.
 “The idea that all problems have solutions transcends Maths and brings success in all areas where the person applies it.
 This requires a sound approach to problem solving coupled with a lively imagination and a fearlessness of trying new ways.
 Note that there is often more than one solution.”

 2. Understand what is holding you back.
 It may be easier to solve than you think.

 This constant problem-solving, however, takes grit and perseverance – skills that students are still in the process of building.
 So, it’s not uncommon to see them quickly lose confidence with Maths, even as soon as they struggle with just one topic.
 At TutorsPlus, understanding why students lose confidence in Maths and what holds them back is something we and our Maths tutors take very seriously.
 Understanding this is key to finding solutions for students who are struggling.

 3. Make sure your knowledge of the basics is solid and revise regularly.